opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/x-gantry-assembly/index.md

 9. Slide a {{<tooltip>}}Roller Spacer{{<definition>}}FDM-0009{{</definition>}}{{</tooltip>}} onto each of the two machine screws.
   {{< container-image path="images/X-Gantry-Assembly-Step-7-2.png" alt="Roller Spacers added to the stack with the X Gantry Front" >}}

 10. Slide a V-slot roller onto each of the two machine screws.
+Note: you may need to align one or both of the interior washers inside the rollers, as they can shift in shipping and block the hole for the screw.
+Simply push  the washers back into place with a screwdriver tip.
   {{< container-image path="images/X-Gantry-Assembly-Step-7-3.png" alt="V-slot rollers added to the stack" >}}
   {{< container-image path="images/X-Gantry-Assembly-Step-7-4.png" alt="Side view of the stack with the V-slot rollers, roller spacer, and X Gantry Front" >}}